 How to Tell if Wood is Pressure Treated (8 EASY Ways)

-For example, when softwood (pine, fir, spruce, etc.) is pressure-treated, it is turned dark brown by the chemicals.
+For example, when softwood (pine, fir, spruce, etc.) is pressure-treated, it is often turned dark brown by the chemicals used.

-Even if a piece of wood has the color that pressure-treated wood usually has, it’s best to run another test, like smelling the wood, to confirm that it is in fact pressure-treated.
+Even if a piece of wood has the color that pressure-treated wood usually has, it’s best to run another test to confirm that it is in fact pressure-treated.

-As wood gets older, it tends to discolor, and you could mistake an old, unsound piece of wood for something pressure-treated if you’re going off color alone.
+It’s also important to remember that as wood gets older it tends to discolor, and you could easily mistake an old piece of wood for something pressure-treated if you’re going off color alone.

 Pressure-treated wood also has a distinct smell that should be easy to identify.

-Specifically, it smells like chemicals, which makes sense since the wood is treated with a variety of chemicals to make it stronger.
+It has a chemical smell that’s pretty easy to identify, as it’s treated with various chemicals for strength.
 Even water-based preservatives have a distinct smell, albeit slight.
 Oil-based preservatives, on the other hand, will give off an oily smell, and this wood may be slick.

-Regardless of what wood has been treated with, the sure thing is that it’s not going to have that natural wood smell after it’s been treated with chemicals.
+Regardless of what wood has been treated with, it’s not going to have that natural wood smell after it’s been treated.
 So if you have spruce or pine board—both of which are naturally fragrant—and you don’t smell anything but chemicals, it’s almost certain the wood has been pressure-treated.

 Pressure treated lumber will weigh more than non treated wood because of all the chemical components added during the treating process.